 Many of the publicly available and popular patch sets (Google/Facebook) and forks (Drizzle/Percona) came about because MySQL — back when it was owned by Monty — was not able to accept patches from community sources quickly enough for the community.
 Even today, with Sun owning MySQL, a feature patch can take years to get back into the source code, due to this legacy Monty left behind.

 While it is theoretically possible that Oracle could decide to slow the growth of MySQL, it is not probable — if Oracle wanted to damage MySQL, Oracle would have caused a lot more damage a long time ago.
 The FUD about Oracle slowing development MySQL are not valid, and not true.
 The motivations behind those spreading this FUD are monetary and selfish.
 As a community member, I have seen Oracle put plenty of time, money and effort into developing InnoDB.
 I look forward to even more of Oracle’s resources being used to develop MySQL further.

-14 comments on “A MySQL Community Member Opinion of Oracle Buying Sun”
+14 Responses to “A MySQL Community Member Opinion of Oracle Buying Sun”